Lymah123/100-days-of-code/daily-journal.md

 Day 8: 08/04/25

 I made the automation I made for extracting images from Google Docs open source.
 By making the source code public and detailed documentation on how to it works.

+Day 9: 09/04/25

+- I started working on the issue I was assigned to work on bitcoinfuzz repository
+- One of my PRs on Demand open source repository was approved